Interacting Bose gas across a narrow Feshbach resonance: Model and path integral approach

 \section{Model and path integral approach}

-For boson atoms interacting across a magnetic feshbach resonance, we adopt the widely used two-channel model:
+For spinless bosons interacting across a magnetic Feshbach resonance, we adopt the widely used two-channel model:

-where $\psi^\dagger$ and $b^\dagger$ are creation field operators for atom and molecule, respectly. $V_a$ and $V_b$ are extra potential of atom and molecule.
-The molecule detuning $\nu_b$, the inter-channel coupling $\alpha$ and the interaction parameter in open channel $g$ are bare quantities which need to be renormalized as follows($\hbar=1$):
+where $\psi^\dagger$ and $b^\dagger$ are creation field operators for atoms and molecules respectively, and we set $\hbar=1$ throughout this paper. $V_a$ and $V_b$ are external potentials of atoms and molecules.
+The molecule detuning $\nu_b$, the inter-channel coupling $\alpha$, and the interaction parameter in open channel $g$ are bare quantities which need to be renormalized as follows: